ThePhD/sol2/README.md

 It should be noted that the library itself depends on `lua.hpp` to be found by your compiler.
 It uses angle brackets, e.g.
 `#include <lua.hpp>`.

+## Contributing

+If you want to contribute, please check CONTRIBUTING.md for details.
+Thank you!

 ## Example

 Here's an example on how to load a basic configuration struct with a Lua script.